 A veterinarian by trade and a keen observer of the American experience, Dr. Bill Stork has an innate ability to see the best in people and appreciates the simple pleasures of a life well lived.

-Stepping from Herriot’s Shadow is his second book.
+I Have Never Failed is his third book, following Stepping from Herriot’s Shadow.
 His first, In Herriot’s Shadow, was published in 2014.

 In his books, Stork delivers powerful accounts of people, places and things that many others would allow to go unnoticed.
 His stories are not those of politicians or titans of industry, but rather of ordinary folk who are not so ordinary upon closer inspection.

 Stork’s father said he never learned a thing with his mouth open.
 That friendly curiosity has been passed on to the son.

 At various points in his life he’s answered to Bill, Billy, Bill Bill, Little Bill, Willie, The Hick, Daddy, The Professor, Dr. Bill, Dr. Stork – and still does to this day.
 This book would not exist without Mittsy Voiles, Glenn Fuller, Robb Grindstaff, and many he’s encountered throughout his journeys.